 Red-headed Vulture Sarcogyps calvus, Slender-billed Vulture Gyps tenuirostris and White-rumped Vulture Gyps bengalensis

 Cambodia’s three resident vulture species have undergone a significant decline in the last decades.
-ACCB is a core member of the Cambodian Vulture Conservation Project and carries out monthly vulture restaurants as a supplemental feeding and monitoring site, and participates in nest searching and anti-poisoning activities.
+ACCB is a core member of the Cambodian Vulture Conservation Project and participates in nest searching and anti-poisoning activities.

 Bengal Florican Houbaropsis bengalensis